 Effective leadership culture

 The department acknowledged that there were internal constraints within the governance, risk and compliance unit, which impacted their ability to conduct their own internal investigations.
-We have noted that the majority of investigations are initiated within the required time, however investigations take extremely long to finalise.
+We have noted that the majority of investigations are initiated within the required time, however investigations take extremely long to finalise depending on their complexities.

 Some investigations are referred to Special Investigations Unit or to SAPS where criminal activities are suspected.
 Where follow up actions are required from the department as a result of findings from investigations (e.g. disciplinary hearings, etc.), these are not taking place on time.